 For rental income generated from Cyprus, where the tenant is a Cyprus company, partnership, the state or a local authority, Special Contribution on Defence on rental income is withheld at source.
-It is payable at the end of the next month of the month in which the rental income is earned.
+It is payable by the end of each semester of each tax year, i.e. by the 30th of June and 31st of December.
+It is noted that in cases where the Special Defence Contribution is not withheld and, thus, not paid by the end of the month following the end of each semester, interests and penalties will apply.
 In all other cases the Special Contribution for Defence on rental income is payable by the landlord in 6 monthly intervals on 30 June and 31 December each year.